 For radiology residency programs, there are many universities that you can choose from and apply at; if you want to apply at that school, be sure that you can meet all the requirements and submit on time.
 Here are some of the best radiology specialists programs you can choose from, but make sure to check their official website for complete application requirements.

-Whether you are writing a gastroenterology residency personal statement, cardiology residency personal statement or any other kind of personal statements, be sure to make it clear, succinct and concise all the time.
+Whether you are writing a gastroenterology residency personal statement, cardiology residency personal statement or radiology residency personal statements, be sure to make it clear, succinct and concise all the time.
 If there are prompts that you need to answer, include it in your personal statement.
-Once you have chosen the school that you want to enrol to, you have to check the application process and requirements to complete the documents on time, especially writing the personal statement.
+Once you have chosen the school that you want to enroll to, you have to check the application process and requirements to complete the documents on time, especially writing the personal statement.